 Happy fishing and do share any great catches on the Turrall Flies Facebook page!”

-Stock up now for the 2016 fly fishing season
+Stock up now for the new fly fishing season!

 Our award-winning flies can be found at various fly fishing shops, or ordered at the click of a mouse through various online fly stockists.
 Besides individual flies, we also sell quality fly selections, including beautifully presented boxes of every type of fly from barbless river flies to stillwater classics.
 Unlike many cheap flies to order, our entire range uses tough, razor sharp Japanese hooks and top quality materials.
 Insist on the best and ask for Turrall by name!